 The Associate Dean for Academic Affairs, or designee, may uphold, reject or modify any penalty recommended by the Committee.
 A letter from the Office of Academic Affairs will serve as the official notice of judgment and sentence.
 The student should be notified of the Associate Dean's decision within ten (10) business days after the full hearing.
-If the decision cannot be made within 10 business days due to extenuating Rev June 7, 2023 circumstances (including but not limited to illness, seeking legal counsel, or request for additional information), such delay will be documented in a letter that will be sent to the student and the time extended accordingly.
+If the decision cannot be made within 10 business days due to extenuating circumstances (including but not limited to illness, seeking legal counsel, or request for additional information), such delay will be documented in a letter that will be sent to the student and the time extended accordingly.
 In such cases, all reasonable efforts will be made to expedite the process to reach a final decision.
 The Dean of the School of Pharmacy and Health Professions, through the appeals process, may uphold, reject or modify any prior decision.
+Alternatively, the Dean may refer the case back to the SCC for further review.